kataw/kataw/test/__snapshot__/parser/expressions/async-generator/errors.md

 ✖ Statement expected - start: 1921, end: 1922
 ✖ Statement expected - start: 1925, end: 1926
 ✖ Statement expected - start: 1926, end: 1927
-✖ The left-hand side of an assignment expression must be a variable or a property access - start: 2274, end: 2276 ✖ Expression expected - start: 2314, end: 2315
+✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 2076, end: 2081 ✖ Identifier expected. 'await' is a reserved word in strict mode and module goal - start: 2121, end: 2126 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 2170, end: 2176 ✖ Identifier expected. 'await' is a reserved word in strict mode and module goal - start: 2223, end: 2229 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 2274, end: 2276 ✖ Expression expected - start: 2314, end: 2315
 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 2315, end: 2317 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 2360, end: 2362 ✖ Expression expected - start: 2408, end: 2409
-✖ The left-hand side of an assignment expression must be a variable or a property access - start: 2409, end: 2411 ✖ ',' expected - start: 2514, end: 2517
+✖ The left-hand side of an assignment expression must be a variable or a property access - start: 2409, end: 2411 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 2509, end: 2514 ✖ ',' expected - start: 2514, end: 2517
 ✖ Missing initializer in destructuring declaration - start: 2514, end: 2517
 ✖ ',' expected - start: 2514, end: 2517
 ✖ Statement expected - start: 2517, end: 2518
 ✖ Statement expected - start: 2518, end: 2520
 ✖ Statement expected - start: 2526, end: 2527
-✖ ',' expected - start: 2562, end: 2565
+✖ Identifier expected. 'await' is a reserved word in strict mode and module goal - start: 2557, end: 2562 ✖ ',' expected - start: 2562, end: 2565
 ✖ Missing initializer in destructuring declaration - start: 2562, end: 2565
 ✖ ',' expected - start: 2562, end: 2565
 ✖ Statement expected - start: 2565, end: 2566
 ✖ Statement expected - start: 2566, end: 2568
 ✖ Statement expected - start: 2574, end: 2575
-✖ ',' expected - start: 2615, end: 2618
+✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 2609, end: 2615 ✖ ',' expected - start: 2615, end: 2618
 ✖ Missing initializer in destructuring declaration - start: 2615, end: 2618
 ✖ ',' expected - start: 2615, end: 2618
 ✖ Statement expected - start: 2619, end: 2621
 ✖ Statement expected - start: 2630, end: 2631
-✖ ',' expected - start: 2671, end: 2674
+✖ Identifier expected. 'await' is a reserved word in strict mode and module goal - start: 2665, end: 2671 ✖ ',' expected - start: 2671, end: 2674
 ✖ Missing initializer in destructuring declaration - start: 2671, end: 2674
 ✖ ',' expected - start: 2671, end: 2674